Skip to main content

 Works in Progress

-• With my Durham colleagues Sophie Gibb and Tom Lancaster I am currently editing a Handbook of Emergence for Routledge.
+• With my Durham colleague Tom Rossetter I am writing a Cambridge Element entitled Trusting Chemistry, on chemistry's intellectual and practical achievements in the nineteenth century.
 For a number of years I have also been completing a monograph entitled The Metaphysics of Chemistry.

 • Books apart, my research covers all aspects of the history and philosophy of chemistry and its relationship to physics.
-I am currently writing papers on the historical development of theories of structure in chemistry, and on whether molecular structure can be considered to be emergent.
+I am currently writing papers defending a pluralist and realist conception of structure in chemistry, and on anti-anti-realism, an attempt to reset the dialectic of the scientific realism debate.

 Research Interests